Let’s face it – acrylic nails are a great option for many women – but how bad are acrylic nails really?

 Acrylic nails are perfect for those times you feel like getting a unique or intricate nail art design.
 The reason is that you can see what you are going to get BEFORE you begin as it is already there waiting to be glued to your nails.
 This means no more waiting for layer upon layer of polish to dry and be sealed in under the lights.

 Is there anything that you need to worry about Acrylic Nails?

 In order to get those acrylics to bond to your nails, some strong adhesives are required.
 It is these adhesives and bonding agents that generally contain the harsh chemicals and strong smells you associate with salons.

 Some of these chemicals are so strong, that some women can have allergic reactions and react in different ways.

 Another potential issue that can occur as a result of acrylic nails is during the removal process.
 Due to the strength of these bonding agents, it can pull your natural nail away from your finger.
-This allows opportunity for bacteria to enter the nail cavity and potential for infections.
+This allows the opportunity for bacteria to enter the nail cavity and the potential for infections.

 Once infection sets in, it can prove to be a nuisance to get rid of (especially if it is under the nail itself).
 Moreover, not only is the infection uncomfortable and painful, it can also affect the health and appearance of your nail.

 Even though the smell is not unfamiliar to those who frequent salons on a regular basis, when you are having acrylic nails applied to your own fingers, the intensity of the smell can become overwhelming.
 Some of our community members have even experienced nausea or dizziness.